Keir Starmer tries to silences left-wing hecklers: ‘You don’t bother me’

 A 2019 photo of Starmer campaigning next to McDonald’s workers fighting for £15 minimum wage went viral, as left-winger activists accused him of going back on previous support for the hike.

-A group of MPs from the party’s left bloc used a fringe rally in Brighton on Tuesday evening to criticise the leadership, with Zarah Sultana accusing Sir Keir of “waging war on the left”.
+A group of MPs from the party’s left bloc used a fringe rally in Brighton on Tuesday evening to attack the leader, with Zarah Sultana accusing Sir Keir of “waging war on the left”.

 In scathing remarks, Lloyd Russell-Moyle MP said: “It has been a goddamn awful conference with a goddamn awful leadership.”